Michael-Lumula/site/README.md

-# CyberSec Engineer — Portfolio
+# Michael Lumula — Portfolio

 A lightweight, single-page portfolio with a cyber / terminal aesthetic.
 Built with plain HTML, CSS and JavaScript.